Key Points

 As network security technologies evolve, so do the alternatives to PEAP.
 Each alternative comes with its set of features, benefits, and potential drawbacks:

-• EAP-FAST (Flexible Authentication via Secure Tunneling): Developed by Cisco, EAP-FAST addresses some of the vulnerabilities associated with PEAP and EAP-TTLS by not requiring a certificate for the authentication server, thus simplifying deployment and reducing cost.
+- EAP-FAST (Flexible Authentication via Secure Tunneling): Developed by Cisco, EAP-FAST addresses some of the vulnerabilities associated with PEAP and EAP-TTLS by not requiring a certificate for the authentication server, which simplifies deployment and reduces costs.

-Advance Your Network Security with PEAP and EAP-TLS through SecureW2’s Managed PKI and RADIUS Server
+Advance Your Network Security With PEAP and EAP-TLS Through the SecureW2 Managed PKI and RADIUS Server

 PEAP and EAP-TLS form the cornerstone of secure network access, each serving distinct security and implementation needs.
 Central to these protocols is the role of certificate-based authentication, a domain where SecureW2 excels with its innovative solutions.
-The platform’s adeptness at leveraging the strengths of EAP-TLS facilitates the seamless issuance, management, and integration of digital certificates.
+Adept at leveraging the strengths of EAP-TLS, the platform facilitates seamless issuance, management, and integration of digital certificates.

 SecureW2 is an invaluable asset for organizations keen on harnessing the power of PEAP through streamlined certificate-based authentication.
 Check out our pricing page to see if our certificate solutions suit your organization.